February 26 incident: Opposition within the military

-The Naval Staff had taken a similarly dim view of the uprising, at least partly because of the attacks on three admirals (Okada, Saitō and Suzuki).
+The Navy General Staff had taken a similarly dim view of the uprising, at least partly because of the attacks on three admirals (Okada, Saitō and Suzuki).
 It summoned the 1st Fleet to Tokyo on 26 February.
-By the afternoon of 27 February, forty warships were stationed in Tokyo Bay, and the Navy's land forces (rikusentai) had been dispatched to defend naval installations in the city.
+By the afternoon of 27 February, forty warships were stationed in Tokyo Bay, and a force of 400 of the Navy's land forces (rikusentai) led by Captain Seishiro Sato sailed to Tokyo, and after a confrontation with the rebels at the Prime Minister's residence, spread out to defend naval installations in the city.
+Sato was from Isoroku Yamamoto's hometown of Nagaoka and was a Yamamoto protégé.